-- Lemon Pudding Mix and Yellow Cake Mix – Lemon brownies from cake mix are SO moist!
-Any brand will do – I like to use Betty Crocker cake mix.
+- Lemon Pudding Mix and Yellow Cake Mix – Cake mix brownies are SO moist!
+Any brand will do — I like to use Betty Crocker cake mix.

 - Eggs – Preferably, your eggs should be room temperature, just like the rest of the ingredients.
-This makes them easier to incorporate with the other ingredients..
+This makes it easier to incorporate everything together.

 - Powdered Sugar – You definitely need powdered (not granulated) sugar.
 This is to make the lemon glaze for your brownies!